LatifY/GameArchitecture/README.md

   <summary>Localization System</summary>
   <br>

   > GameArchitecture allows you to support your game in the language you want.
-For this, you can create or delete the languages you want via GameManager (Object) > GameEditor (Script).
+For this, you can create or delete the languages you want via ```GameManager (Object) > GameEditor (Script)```

   > You can also set the language instantly if you are going to change it for the editor.
-It is enough to write the texts you will write for languages in the .txt file in Resources folder.
+It is enough to write the texts you will write for languages in the .txt file in ```Resources``` folder.

-  > You can write your texts by specifying a key and get texts specific to whichever language you are using with MultiLang.GetTranslation("key").
+  > You can write your texts by specifying a key and get texts specific to whichever language you are using with ```MultiLang.GetTranslation("key")```

 </details>